ajwills72/critical-thinking/docs/EvaluatingRisk.md

 Statistical indepdence is one of the most frequently misunderstood concepts in critical thinking, and getting it wrong can have tragic consequences, as we'll see later.
 First, we need to define the term _conditional probability_.
-In the examples above, we were estimating _uncondiional_ probabilities.

 A _conditional_ probability is the probability of some event, given that some other event is known to have occurred.
 For example, the conditional probability your fair coin lands 'heads', given you got heads last time is 0.5.
 Similarly, the conditional probability it lands 'heads', given you got tails last time, is also 0.5.
 So, the throws of a coin are _statistically independent_ of each other --- knowing the outcome of one event does not help us predict the next.

 Coin flips, roulette wheels, and so on, are demonstrably independent.
 Despite already knowing this, most people make a bunch of